 As with any classic noir there are plenty of surprises along the way, so expect the odd shootout in a Hollywood film studio or a car chase through the iconic flood-control basin.
 It’s not long before you uncover a major arson case with ramifications that go far beyond the seedy underbelly of Los Angeles.

 A narrative-driven RPG where you’ll shape your character by assigning skills, clothes, and items as you attempt to solve a grisly murder with the mother of all hangovers.
 Disco Elysium adds its own spin on procedural police work by letting you use your own hurriedly reassembled mental state to veer wildly off course at any given moment – you’re unconventional, but you get results.
-It’s a wickedly clever RPG game, with dialogue heavy interactions that brought to life by some of the sharpest writing in any game we’ve played.
+It’s a wickedly clever RPG game, with dialogue heavy interactions that are brought to life by some of the sharpest writing in any game we’ve played.

 Related: Check out our Disco Elysium review